anthonyloukinas/AWX-Promotion-Pipeline/README.md

 You can add additional configuration to this file, and then place it in your code repository base, named `.awx-pipeline.yml`.
 See [Supported Paramters](#supported-parameters)

-### Importing Content
+## Using the pipeline

+### Consume Pipeline using Ansible-Playbook (CLI)

-You will need to provide the following variables to the pipeline
+You will need to provide the following variables

 - `git_scm_url` (required) - Git repository where Ansible code + .awx-pipeline.yml file exists.
 - `git_scm_version` (optional) - Branch/Tag/Commit to specifically use a version of .awx-pipeline.yml